arnavg11/cp-problem/PS.md

 Due to her camera's limited memory, she wants to minimise the number of total photographs.
 Output the minimum number of photographs required and -1 if it is not possible to make a complete VR map.

 INPUT

 The first line contains 4 integers n, m, D and M(2 ![equation](https://latex.codecogs.com/svg.image?\leq) n,m ![equation](https://latex.codecogs.com/svg.image?\leq) 1000, 2 ![equation](https://latex.codecogs.com/svg.image?\leq) D ![equation](https://latex.codecogs.com/svg.image?\leq) 4 ![equation](https://latex.codecogs.com/svg.image?\times) 10^6, 4 ![equation](https://latex.codecogs.com/svg.image?\leq) M ![equation](https://latex.codecogs.com/svg.image?\leq) 10^9), where n is the number of rows, m is the number of columns, D is the diagonal distance upto which the camera can process land and M is the maximum permissible complexity of a chunk.

 The next n lines consist of m space separated integers aij(1 ![equation](https://latex.codecogs.com/svg.image?\leq) aij ![equation](https://latex.codecogs.com/svg.image?\leq) M) each representing the complexity of point(i,j).

 It is guaranteed that D ![equation](https://latex.codecogs.com/svg.image?\times) n ![equation](https://latex.codecogs.com/svg.image?\times) m ![equation](https://latex.codecogs.com/svg.image?\leq) 4 ![equation](https://latex.codecogs.com/svg.image?\times) 10^6.

+OUTPUT

+Output a single integer representing the minimum number of photos needed and -1 if it is not possible to make a complete map of the city.